 #1.
 “Remember me?”
 (Consistency)

-Literally the most vital thing to any important business relationship is that it’s uninterrupted.
+The most vital thing to any important business relationship is that it’s uninterrupted.
 When the customer feels they’ve been forgotten for a while, and then (right when a new campaign started) they hear “aaannnnd… here we are again” – well, that feels like being exploited.
 Most businesses that are not monopolies will confirm that is a big favor to the competitors.
 Even traditional detailing has much in common with account-based marketing, only it’s on a lesser scale.
 With remote detailing, where everything is online, the amount of attention the customer deserves by default should be greater to “compensate” for the lack of presence in the office.

 In brief, the trick is to contact the prospect a little bit more often than they would like (but “little” is key here).
 At the same time, each session should ideally be linked to some experience from the previous interactions – so that the parties can refer to some previous conversation.
 This “bank” of previous talk topics is the stuff relationships are made of.